cloudflare/cloudflare-docs/content/analytics/graphql-api/getting-started/compose-graphql-query.md

 The GraphiQL client allows you to use placeholders for value and supply them via the `variables` part of the payload.

-Placeholder names should start with `$` character, and you don't need to wrap placeholders in quotes when you use them in the query.
+Placeholder names should start with `$` character, and you do not need to wrap placeholders in quotes when you use them in the query.

 Values for placeholders should be provided in JSON format, in which placeholders